Suneetha-2022/Capstone_Project/README.md

 ### Environment:
 1.Python 3.10.6, Python modules like Pandas and advanced modules like Matplotlib, MariaDB, Heidi SQL, Apache Spark (Spark Core, Spark SQL), VS Code, git and git bash for source control.

-2.Setting up Virtual environment in Python and install all the required packages.
+2.Setting up Virtual environment in Python, install all the required packages and add all the dataset files, virtual environment files and files with usernames and passwords to gitignore.
 ### Modules: The whole project is divided into four modules.
 **1.ETL**: Extracting, transforming according to mapping document and Loading Credit Card dataset.